 Key Takeaways on Whipped Cream vs. Chantilly Cream

-- Use whipped cream for its light sweetness and versatility across a range of desserts.
+- Use whipped cream for its light texture and versatility across various desserts.

 Part 9: Frequently Asked Questions (Extended FAQs Section)